permissionx/hello-world/README.md

 # hello-world
-just for study how to use github
+just for studyinh how to use github